 The slope and y-intercept for the linear regression equation are generated using the errors and the least squares method.
 The idea behind finding the line-of-best-fit is based on the assumption that the data are scattered about a straight line.
 For any line, the errors can be calculated, squared, and then these squared errors can be added up.
 Of all of the possible lines, the line-of-best-fit is the one line that minimizes this sum of the squared errors.
-Any other line will have a higher sum of the squared errors compared to the sum of the squared errors for the line-of-best-fit.
+Any other line will have a higher sum of the squared errors for the line-of-best-fit.